 Car accidents can happen to anyone at any time.
 They are stressful and costly events that can even lead to serious injury.

-If you are involved in an auto accident and are injured or your property is severely damaged, it is imperative that you contact an auto accident attorney as soon as possible.
+If you are involved in an auto accident and are injured or your property is severely damaged, it is imperative that you contact an Indianapolis auto accident attorney as soon as possible.

 Dealing with auto accidents can be overwhelming, so here are some helpful tips. https://youtu.be/qGX0nMqmEaA

-Maintain a record of events and dates as they happen and keep record of your insurance declarations, accident records, and any other statements from witnesses.
+Maintain a record of events and dates as they happen and keep records of your insurance declarations, accident records, and any other statements from witnesses.
 Organized information is invaluable.
 You may even want to get a copy of your medical records.

 Cooperate with Law Enforcement

 Before taking any other action, check yourself and other individuals involved in the accident for injuries.
 If there are any injuries or at least $1,000 in property damage, call the police.

 Cooperate with law enforcement officers, and ask the investigating officer how to obtain a copy of the police report.